-If you are in the military. a cadet program or even a firefighter, law enforcement or EMS, you’ve heard this command at least once.
+If you are in the military. a cadet program or even a firefighter, law enforcement or EMS, you’ve heard “Dress Right, DXRESS!” at least once.

 While you may be amazed with my drawing abilities, stay focused on the info!

-Each service, except the Marine Corps (which then pushes out to the Navy and Coast Guard) spells out in some detail what is supposed to happen when given the command, Dress Right, Dress.
-The Air Force specifically states that if an arm is too long, but the hand behind the person to the left.
+Each service, spells out in some detail what is supposed to happen when given the command, Dress Right, Dress.
+The Air Force specifically states that if an arm is too long, put the hand behind the person to the left.

-(TC 3-21.5) “On the command of execution [DRESS RIGHT,] DRESS, the first squad leader stands fast and serves as the base.
-Other squad leaders obtain correct distance by estimation.
+(Army Training Circular 3-21.5) “On the command of execution [DRESS RIGHT,] DRESS, the first squad leader stands fast and serves as the base.
+Other squad leaders obtain correct distance by estimation [this means by eyesight, do not put your arm up- do that in training to get the distance.
+DM].
 The members of the first squad execute in the same manner as in squad drill to obtain exact interval.
 All other squads execute as the first squad, except that each squad member raises the left arm only for uniformity, actually covering (glancing out the corner of the left eye) on the man to the front.”

-One instance where dressing to the center is very necessary is the last part of Regulation Drill where the team is marching behind the commander toward the head judge.
-THe team should align like this:
+One instance where dressing to the center is very necessary is the last part of the JROTC Regulation Drill sequence where the team is marching behind the commander toward the head judge.
+The team should align like this: